Hudsonps/setting-up-my-system/README.md

       ...
   )

-### **Setting a theme for ZSH: Powerlevel10k**
+## **Setting a theme for ZSH with OH-MY-ZSH: Powerlevel10k**

 One of the things zsh supports is themes.
 Themes interact with our terminal, and will help make it more appealing, and also display *useful* information organically (here are a few possibilities: how much memory/CPU is being used; the current git branch in a local directory; whether files tracked by git have been changed).

 My favourite theme is [Powerlevel10k](https://github.com/romkatv/powerlevel10k).
 It is actually possible to install it without OH-MY-ZSH (and in fact that is [how](https://github.com/romkatv/powerlevel10k#manual) I did it, at first).
 However, since oh-my-zsh is supposed to manage our configurations, we will take the path of using oh-my-zsh.

-Start with the command:
+- Start with the command below (which the P10K files to the oh-my-zsh custom themes folder):

 ```bash
 git clone --depth=1 https://github.com/romkatv/powerlevel10k.git ${ZSH_CUSTOM:-$HOME/.oh-my-zsh/custom}/themes/powerlevel10k
 ```

-This adds the Powerlevel10k files to the oh-my-zsh custom themes folder.
-Now modify the config file *~/.zshrc* and set **ZSH_THEME="powerlevel10k/powerlevel10k**".
-Restart the terminal for this to take effect.
+- Now modify the config file *~/.zshrc* and set **ZSH_THEME="powerlevel10k/powerlevel10k**";
+- Restart the terminal for this to take effect.

 You may be presented with the powerlevel10k configuration wizard.
-I am going to register my choices for it at a later date.
-If you are not presented with this wizard, or if you would like to run it again, simply type *p10k configure* on the terminal.
+Here are my choices for it:
+*nerdfont-complete + powerline, small icons, rainbow, unicode, 12h time, angled separators, sharp heads, flat tails, 2 lines, disconnected, no frame, sparse, many icons, concise, transient_prompt, instant_prompt=verbose*.

 After running the configuration wizard, you should now have the file *~/.p10k.zsh*.
-This file contains configuration details regarding the theme itself, and can be customized directly (the configuration wizard presumably simply sets certain variables to specific values).
+This file contains configuration details regarding the theme itself, and can be customized directly.

+Hint: you can trigger the configuration wizard with the command *p10k configure*.
+I believe that running this overwrites the config file *~/.p10k.zsh*, so make a copy of it if you customized it extensively (the wizard may do that already, but I do not remember for sure.)

-#### **Installing the Nerd Fonts**
+### **Installing the Nerd Fonts**

-If you follow the configuration wizard, a nerd font should be installed during the process.
+If you follow the Powerlevel10k configuration wizard, a nerd font should be installed during the process.
 You can find more fonts [here](https://github.com/ryanoasis/nerd-fonts).
 The nerd fonts are fonts patched with a high number of glyphs, which are used by Powerlevel10k to enhance the terminal looks.
+The font can be changed in the settings for iTerm2.

-#### **Enhancing Powerlevel10k**
+### **Enhancing Powerlevel10k**

  The *~./p10k.zsh* file can be used to customized the prompts displayed on the left and on the right.
 Look up *POWERLEVEL9K_LEFT_PROMPT_ELEMENTS* and *POWERLEVEL9K_RIGHT_PROMPT_ELEMENTS* and add or remove prompts as desired.